 Adaminaby, a Town for Four Seasons

-Adaminaby and the villages of Old Adaminaby and Anglers Reach on Lake Eucumbene are set among the rolling high plains in the Snowy Mountains NSW.
-Kosciuszko National Park is on our doorstep.
+Adaminaby and the villages of Old Adaminaby, Anglers Reach and Providence Portal on Lake Eucumbene are set among the rolling high plains in the Snowy Mountains NSW and at the doorstep to Kosciuszko National Park.

 Adaminaby and Lake Eucumbene have much to do and see: